A covariance formula for the number of excursion set components of Gaussian fields and applications: Introduction

 The previous result determines the asymptotic growth rate of the variance whenever $\sigma^2 > 0$.
 A natural question is whether this is always true:

 \begin{question} Is the constant $\sigma^2 \ge 0$ in Theorem \ref{t:Asymptotic} strictly positive in general? \end{question}

-At present we only know how to verify $\sigma^2 > 0$ for a restricted class of fields \cite{bmm22,beliaev2022central}, which includes the Bargmann-Fock field, although we believe it to be true in general.
+At present we only know how to verify $\sigma^2 > 0$ for a restricted class of fields \cite{bmm22,bmm23}, which includes the Bargmann-Fock field, although we expect it to be true in general.

-As mentioned in Remark \ref{r:cd} above, we believe that $t \mapsto \E \big[ N_\star(R) N^t_\star(R) \big] $ is continuously differentiable.
-Assuming this, using the convexity in Theorem \ref{t:vf} and an argument similar to that in Theorem~\ref{t:Asymptotic} we could obtain that
+As mentioned in Remark~\ref{r:cd} above, it may be possible to show that $t \mapsto \E \big[ N_\star(R) N^t_\star(R) \big] $ is continuously differentiable.
+Assuming this, using the convexity in Theorem \ref{t:vf} and an argument similar to that in Theorem~\ref{t:Asymptotic} one would obtain that